 “Evidence of an association between meat intake and cardiovascular disease is inconsistent,” says Romaina Iqbal, first author of the study and an associate professor at the Aga Khan University in Karachi, Pakistan.
 “We therefore wanted to better understand the associations between intakes of unprocessed red meat, poultry and processed meat with major cardiovascular disease events and mortality.”

-Launched in 2003, the PURE study is the first multinational study providing information on how eating unprocessed and processed meat affects health outcomes in people from low, middle and high-income countries.
+Launched in 2003, the PURE study is the first multinational study to provide information on how eating unprocessed and processed meat affects health outcomes among people from low-, middle-, and high-income countries.

 “The PURE study examines substantially more diverse populations and broad patterns of diet, enabling us to provide new evidence that distinguishes between the effects of processed and unprocessed meats,” says senior author Salim Yusuf, executive director of the Population Health Research Institute (PHRI) of McMaster University and Hamilton Health Sciences.

-The study authors note that more research could improve existing understanding of the relationship between meat consumption and health outcomes.
-For instance, it isn’t clear what study participants who ate less meat were consuming instead of meat, and if the quality of those foods was different between countries.
+The study authors note that more research could improve the existing understanding of the relationship between meat consumption and health outcomes.
+For instance, it isn’t clear what study participants who ate less meat were consuming instead, or whether the quality of those foods differed across countries.
 Also, non-meat food substitutes could have implications in further interpretation of the connections between meat consumption and health outcomes.

 Nonetheless, the researchers believe their findings “indicate that limiting the intake of processed meat should be encouraged.”